Want to achieve goal of 'Make for World' in defence sector: Rajnath Singh | Headlines

 The defence minister said technology will drive capability and countries with cutting edge technologies will lead the world in future.
 "We are extremely confident that the Indian industry has the wherewithal and tremendous manufacturing capability.
 It has also invested in research and development of defence products and is capable of producing world class weapons and equipment," he said.

-"In this quest for Aatmanirbharta (self-reliance) we are open to all kinds of suggestions and policy reforms which will empower and enable our industry to produce world class equipment and weapons.
+"In this quest for 'Aatmanirbharta' (self-reliance) we are open to all kinds of suggestions and policy reforms which will empower and enable our industry to produce world-class equipment and weapons," the defence minister said.
 India is one the largest importers of arms globally.
 According to estimates, the Indian armed forces are projected to spend around USD 130 billion in capital procurement in the next five years.
 The government now wants to reduce dependence on imported military platforms and has decided to support domestic defence manufacturing.

 The Defence Ministry has set a goal of a turnover of USD 25 billion (Rs 1.75 lakh crore) in defence manufacturing in the next five years that includes an export target of USD 5 billion (Rs 35,000 crore) worth of military hardware.
 Speaking on the occasion, Defence Secretary Ajay Kumar said the government will soon issue a request for proposal (RFP) for the mega submarine project under the strategic partnership model.
 It is learnt that the Defence Ministry has shortlisted two Indian shipyards and five foreign defence majors for the Rs 50,000 crore project to build six conventional submarines in India for the Navy.